jbloomlab/alignparse/docs/examples.rst

    lasv_pilot
    flu_virus_seq_example

+The actual notebooks and input files used in these examples are `available here <https://github.com/jbloomlab/alignparse/tree/master/notebooks>`_.

-The above examples can be run as interactive Jupyter notebooks on `mybinder <https://mybinder.readthedocs.io>`_ by going to the `following link <https://mybinder.org/v2/gh/jbloomlab/alignparse/master?filepath=notebooks>`_ (it may take a minute to load) and then opening the notebook you want to run.
+The above examples can also be run as interactive Jupyter notebooks on `mybinder <https://mybinder.readthedocs.io>`_ by going to the `following link <https://mybinder.org/v2/gh/jbloomlab/alignparse/master?filepath=notebooks>`_ (it may take a minute to load) and then opening the notebook you want to run.